earlbellinger/mesa-summer-school-2022/source/maxilab.rst

    A tutorial for modifying MESA's source and adding calculations that are then output into the history/profile files can be found `here <https://docs.mesastar.org/en/release-r22.05.1/developing/common_tasks.html#history-profile-output>`_.

    This task is intended to be done collaboratively.
 Communicate on Slack with others who are working on this.
-Distribute tasks, such as (a) creating the history column outputs, (b) calling GYRE within MESA, and (c) creating an appropriate ``test_suite`` case.
+Distribute tasks, such as (a) creating the history column outputs, (b) calling GYRE within MESA, (c) handling the GYRE inlist, and (d) creating an appropriate ``test_suite`` case.
 Anyone who attempts this task will be credited by name on the pull request.